leveragedish/leveragedish_garden/content/stubs.md

 - How to actually find edge in any environment
 - Why you should always just spend the money upfront, and how it’ll save you headaches in the future.
 - You may not be the best in the world at X, but if you’re pretty good at X, Y, Z then you might be collectively one of the best at doing a thing that combines X, Y, and Z. This is your unique proposition.
 This can be your win condition.
 Alternatively, I’d like to write something about the topic of “win conditions” from gaming.
 I really like the idea of it.
+- The importance of taking your time.
+Too much of the world incentivizes us to rush, but moving slowly to move fast is a thing.